 Step 1: Visit the United States Postal Service website.

-Step 2: Enter your tracking number, which is about 10 to 20 characters in length, into the search bar.
+Step 2: Enter your USPS tracking number, which is about 10 to 20 characters in length, into the search bar.

 Step 3: Click on search to keep track of your delivery.

 You’ll receive your package tracking number once you register your product for delivery.
-Note that USPS provides tracking numbers for domestic deliveries and certain types of mail only.
+Note that USPS provides USPS tracking numbers for domestic deliveries and certain types of mail only.
 For small envelopes, First Class Mail, or Marketing Mail, USPS typically does not provide tracking numbers unless you pay a small additional fee.

 Having a personal USPS account offers additional perks: